turingschool-examples/promises-practice/README.md

 So we're probably going to have to iterate through this array to make a fetch call for all the bios.
 If promise.all() expects an array of promises and fetch returns an promise, how can we use this to our advantage?

-EDIT:

-The code example should go here but because I want you to learn this stuff I took it out.

-- yung-jhun

-Feel free to look through resources:

 #### Resources
 * I used a lot of MDN docs which I tried to link to throughout the walkthrough [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)